 These tools automate various aspects of bookkeeping, such as invoicing clients and categorising transactions according to tax requirements.

-Additionally, they often offer features like expense tracking and reporting capabilities that enable you to monitor cash flow trends in real time.
+Additionally, they often offer features such as expense tracking and reporting capabilities, enabling you to monitor cash flow trends in real-time.

 Aside from utilising technology to streamline your business’s financial operations, it’s also essential to establish standard procedures for handling various money-related tasks.